 Students are also given assignments to work at the group level during their placement.
-All students are expected to co-plan and co-facilitate a group during their generalist internship experience.
+All students are expected to co-plan and co-facilitate a group during their internship experience.
 This entails responsibility for planning for the group, curriculum development, implementation, and evaluation of the group experience.
 The Practicum Instructor is responsible for assisting the student in the identification of an appropriate learning experience in this area.
 Generally, opportunities for group work center around psychoeducationally-focused groups such as parenting skills training, independent living skills training, development of problem-solving skills, etc. It is important that students receive appropriate training and preparation so that assigned groupwork is commensurate with their skills.

-Students are also expected to carry out a macro-level administrative/planning/research assignment under supervision, as part of their generalist practicum experience.
-Responsibilities in this area include: the identification of a need within the agency or community; consideration of policy implications of the project; consideration of alternative approaches to addressing the need; delineation of a plan to address the concern including methods to be used and needed resources; implementation of the plan; coordination of the action systems involved; and evaluation of the professional staff within the agency and must have agency sanction.
+Students are also expected to carry out a macro-level administrative/planning/research assignment, under supervision, as part of their Practicum experience.
+Responsibilities in this area include: the identification of a need within the agency or community; consideration of policy implications of the project; consideration of alternative approaches to addressing the need; delineation of a plan to address the concern including methods to be used and needed resources; implementation of the plan; coordination of the action systems involved; and evaluation of the process and outcomes.
+Projects that are identified must be within the normal duties of the professional staff within the agency and must have agency sanction.
 A part of this assignment may also entail an oral presentation of the project to the staff and/or Board of Directors of the agency.